UAVLAS/ULSPX4-Releases/README.md

 # ULSPX4-Releases
-Releases for PX$ firmware with UAVLAS sensors support.
+Releases for PX4 firmware with UAVLAS sensors support.